ehosko/optimal_active_guidance_in_mixed_reality_using_prior_floorplans/mav_active_3d_planning/README.md

 git clone https://github.com/michbaum/optimal_active_guidance_in_mixed_reality_using_prior_floorplans.git # HTTPS
 ```

 4. Download and install the dependencies of the packages you intend to use.
+(Full Install recommended)

    * **Full Install:** dependencies of **all** packages can be installed using rosinstall:
    ```shell script